ahmedatef00/irrigation/README.md

 The application can be configured using the `application.properties` file located in the `src/main/resources` directory.
 The following properties are available for configuration:

-- `server.port`: Specifies the port on which the application will run.
-Default value is `8082`.
-- `server.error.include-stacktrace`: Controls whether stack traces should be included in error responses.
-Default value is `never`.
-- `server.servlet.context-path`: Specifies the context path for the API.
-Default value is `/api`.
-- `spring.application.name`: Defines the application name.
-Default value is `irrigation`.
-- `spring.datasource.username`: MySQL database username.
-- `spring.datasource.password`: MySQL database password.
-- `spring.datasource.url`: JDBC URL for connecting to the MySQL database.
-- `spring.jpa.show-sql`: Controls whether SQL queries should be logged.
-Default value is `true`.
-- `spring.jpa.generate-ddl`: Specifies whether Hibernate should generate DDL statements.
-Default value is `true`.
-- `spring.jpa.hibernate.ddl-auto`: Specifies the Hibernate DDL generation strategy.
-Default value is `validate`.
-- `spring.jpa.hibernate.dialect`: Specifies the Hibernate dialect for MySQL.
-Default value is `org.hibernate.dialect.MySQL5InnoDBDialect`.
-- `spring.jpa.properties.hibernate.format_sql`: Controls whether formatted SQL should be logged.
-Default value is `true`.
-- `spring.liquibase.change-log`: Specifies the Liquibase changelog file path.

-Additional configuration properties related to the irrigation system can be found in the `application.properties` file.
+configuration properties related to the irrigation system can be found in the `application.properties` file.
 These properties include `irrigation.speed` (speed of irrigation), and `max.sensor.retries` (maximum number of sensor connection retries).

 ## Usage